Review articles on this site earn small revenue from purchasing products through affiliate links.

 Typical fabrics used in balaclavas: Merino wool

-The three on the left are synthetic materials such as fleece, and the three on the right are merino wool and blended materials.
-The trend is that technical models are mostly synthetic, while casual models are mostly popular with wool, which emphasize comfort.
+The three on the left are fleece and other synthetic materials, while the three on the right are merino wool and blended materials.
+As a general rule, technical models tend to be made of synthetic materials, while casual models that prioritize comfort tend to be made of wool

 Point 2: Is the comfort (fit and breathability) sufficient?
 Does it fog up when you breathe?

-No matter how strong the heat is, if the material is too small, your face will be cramped and suffocating, while if it is too large, it will quickly slip off due to the effects of helmets and wind, making it extremely dangerous.
-In that sense, choosing the size and fit of a balaclava is important, and you need to be especially careful with models that only have one size, or models made from non-stretchable materials.
-After all, you'll probably try on the vest.
+No matter how good the insulation of a material is, if it's too small, it'll be cramped around your face and you'll have difficulty breathing, and if it's too big, it'll easily slip off due to the effects of a helmet or wind, which can be very dangerous.
+In that sense, choosing the right size and fit for your balaclava is important, and you should be especially careful with models that only come in one size or are made of non-stretchy material.
+The best thing to do is to try it on

-It may depend on the detailed conditions, but as long as it is mesh, unfortunately, it's not the case that it's fine.
-You can simply refer to the reviews here to see if it doesn't fog up or try on as much as possible.
+It may depend on the specific conditions, but as far as I can tell from my testing, it's not the case that just any mesh hat will do.
+You'll have to refer to the reviews here to see if they fog up, or try them on to make sure as much as possible

 How to insert a core into the nose area with DIY